 Duress is a defense strategy that can only be used in very specific circumstances, but also one that has proven very effective in the right cases.
 Essentially, it means that another party forced you to commit the robbery with threats or intimidation.

-If you are able to effectively argue this, you may be able to get off using duress as a defense.
-In order to use this defense, you will have to provide solid evidence that you feared immediate bodily injury and the only way to escape that fear was to commit robbery.
+If you are able to argue this effectively, you may be able to get off using duress as a defense.
+In order to use this defense, you will have to provide solid evidence that you feared immediate bodily injury and that the only way to escape that fear was to commit robbery.

 As you collect evidence that you did not commit the crime, prosecutors must gather evidence that you did commit the crime.
 Moreover, they have the burden of proof – all you need to do is create enough doubt that you did not commit the crime that you will be acquitted.